pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

        max_count]]}]
 ```

-Notice the few differences in K
+Notice the few differences in K:

-1. The Lambda function is implicitly bound to curly brackets
+1. The Lambda function is implicitly bound to curly brackets.

-2. Lists are separated by a semicolon, not a whitespace
+2. Lists are separated by a semicolon, not a whitespace.

 3. The colon sign is an overloaded character.
 In the first line, it denotes
-   "assign to", but in the second line, it represents the "if" function
+   "assign to", but in the second line, it represents the "if" function.

 4. Instead of calling `fact_iter` recursively, we call `_f`, which is a constant
    referring to the current function.
 We need to call `_f` because `fact_iter`